AUTHOR GUIDELINES

 All submissions must meet the following requirements.

-- Manuscript Types: We encourage the following types of submissions:
+We encourage the following types of submissions:- Original research articles

 -

-- Submission Process: Manuscripts should be submitted via the links at the top of this page.
+- Manuscripts should be submitted via the links at the top of this page.

 - Manuscripts must be submitted in Microsoft Word (.doc/.docx) and pdf format.